 Our students meet each Wednesday from 6-7:30 PM for worship, Bible study, small groups, games, and fellowship.
 Adult small group leaders facilitate small group time.
 Our leaders value each individual student and seek to build godly relationships in and outside of student meetings.
 During this time, students can dig deeper into the lesson by asking questions in a comfortable and welcoming environment.
 This is also an opportunity to share what they may be walking through and any needs or prayer requests they may have.

 Each Sunday we have a time of fellowship and Bible study taught by caring adults.
-This class is taught by Amanda Ross and Blake Arnold.
+This class is taught by Amanda Ross, Alyssa Urban, and Blake Arnold.

 Our students participate in various missions within the community such as restoring a playground, doing yard work, cleaning school grounds, cleaning local parks, serving in thrift stores, spending time with residents at Aldridge Creek Assisted Living Home, and participating in our monthly Donut Mini-Mission (where students bless local businesses with donuts.)
 Students have also had the opportunity to serve in various ministries in the Nashville area.